wharman/fyem-jekyll/_stages/learning-to-be-an-adult.md

 drivers:
   - Survival, basic needs, making the “right” decision, wanting to feel valued and respected
 feelings:
   - I may not know how to form a healthy relationship.
 What does my network look like now?
-I’m more than just a foster kid… what’s my identity?
+What’s my identity?
+I’m more than just a foster kid
 numeric_id: 13
 layout: stage
 next_url: "/pages/resources"